 Figure 4: Ribbon & Toolbar dialog box

-Doing so will open a small menu with two option, as shown in Figure 5.
+- Doing so opens a small menu with two options, as shown in Figure 5, below.
 Select the New tab option.

 Figure 5: New tab option